johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 ### Updating the NS RRset at the parent

-When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally.
+When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally (leaving other providers' NS in the set unchanged).
 Provider A then tries to agree with provider B on a new NS RRset.
-When agreement is reached provider A adds a CSYNC record to the zone.

 Currently there is no mechanism to update the parent NS RRset automatically for unsigned zones.

 An agent that operates on behalf of the zone owner has to be informed.
-This agent can then use an API provided by the registrar to update the NS RRset and any required glue.
+This agent can then interface with the registrar to update the NS RRset and any required glue.

 ### On-boarding a new provider